Aibel365/web-action/README.md

 # To use in other repo

-* add workflow you need, see docs in top of each one
+* add workflow you need, see docs in top of each one/this readme
 * copy release.md
 * add secrets to github
   * CONTAINER_USERNAME